Emily Oster, PhD

 Q&A on when to worry

-Is there any data on “mommy brain” being so severe it affects one’s ability to work?
-Ever since I had my daughter 11 months ago, I feel like I have a whole new brain.
-My forgetfulness and lack of memory recall is on a whole new level, and my ability to manage multiple tasks is so poor.
+Ever since I had my daughter 11 months ago, I feel like I have a whole new brain (in a bad way).
+My forgetfulness and lack of memory recall are on a whole new level, and my ability to manage multiple tasks is so poor.
 I know “mom brain” is a real thing, but this just feels so severe.
 I am a nurse, and it’s taken a toll on my ability to do my job.
 I even left a job in an ICU for something less intensive because I couldn’t keep up anymore.
 Is this still within the realm of normal?
 Are there other moms like me out there?

 —Mommy (no) Brain